paul-hammant/tbd/content/release-from-trunk/index.md

 ![](release_from_trunk2.png)

-No slow down around a release, and bug fixes inline.
+No slow down around a release and bug fixes inline.

 Teams with one release a day (or less) **might** still make a branch, to cherry-pick the bug-fix to and release from: